 Changes to the controversial Intelligence and Security Services Act are pending.
 These changes still provide sweeping surveillance powers to intelligence and security services, threatening the rights to privacy, freedom of expression and non-discrimination.
 Safeguards against abuse of these powers are insufficient.
 Serious concerns remain about the possibility of information-sharing with intelligence agencies in other countries and direct access to databases of informants.

 Police and security forces

 The police requested that electro-shock weapons be authorized for use in day-to-day policing and that the government should equip some 17,000 patrol officers with a Taser X2.

 A one-year pilot project concluded in 2018 showed that police used these weapons in situations where there was no imminent threat to life or risk of serious injury, which is the internationally recognized standard for such use of force by police.
 In over half of the situations where the weapon was discharged, individuals were given electric shocks in direct contact mode (drive-stun mode), including when already handcuffed, inside a police cell or vehicle, and in a separation cell in a psychiatric hospital.
 Direct contact mode causes significant pain to the person it is used on, but without incapacitating them.
 This usage is inconsistent with international human rights standards.
 In November, the Minister of Justice announced that this usage (drive-stun mode) will be restricted.
 Data on Taser use in the first half of 2019 show that the drive-stun mode has been used only once.

 Freedom of religion and belief

-A government proposal for a ban on face-coverings in certain public spaces was pending before the Senate at the end of the year.
-The ban would restrict the rights to freedom of religion and of expression, particularly of Muslim women.
+A ban on face-coverings in certain public spaces entered into force in July, restricting the rights to freedom of religion and expression, particularly of Muslim women.